odedniv/generate_method/README.md

 You can add `overrider: <overrider_name>` option to the `generate_method` call.
 This will cause existing methods in the class to be aliased into `<method_name>_without_<overrider_name>` (pushing ?/!,= to the end of the method name).
-That way you can easily call the overriden method in your generated method.
+That way you can easily call the overridden method in your generated method.

 ```ruby